MlPeter/chat_app/README.md

 # Chat
 It's an example project for Android Studio using Kotlin to demonstrate Espresso tests.
 It also includes typical unit tests using JUnit4.
 All codes are written in Kotlin

+# Espresso test
-# To run an Espresso test, use the Project  window on the left side of the Android Studio IDE:
+To run an Espresso test, use the Project  window on the left side of the Android Studio IDE:

 Open the chat app module folder and navigate to the test you want to run.